Table of Contents

 There are many ways for LTS to stay resilient and not only survive, but thrive, throughout a long life with HIV.
 If you are an LTS, you can:

 - Take charge of your health.
 Learning about your HIV drugs, having a good relationship with your health care providers, and keeping on top of your diet and exercise are all key parts of coping with the stresses of long-term survival.

 - Get support.
 The importance of social support for HIV long-term survivors cannot be measured.
 A health care provider can be a source of support.
 So can a mental health counselor, peer mentor, or support group.
 They can help you connect with activities, family and friends, and even groups of other long-term survivors.

 - Tell your stories.
 Speaking your truth is part of healing and makes important contributions to our community's history.
 You can share your story in a support group, with friends or family, at events and speaking engagements, online, and more.
 The Well Project's A Girl Like Me online blog community is one place where women living with HIV, including many long-term survivors, share their journeys with HIV.
 Join us!
 Positive Women's Network-USA also welcomes blog submissions from women living with HIV.

 - Find your purpose.
-Committing to an activity that excites you, working or volunteering for something you believe in, and rediscovering your talents are just a few ways to experience pleasure and be productive, which can help you gain a sense of purpose in your life.
+Committing to an activity that excites you, working or volunteering for something you believe in, continuing your education, and rediscovering your talents are just a few ways to experience pleasure and be productive, which can help you gain a sense of purpose in your life.